firesolami/feynman/README.md

 ## Overview

-The Lecture to Summary application allows users to upload audio or video files and receive summaries of the content.
+The Lecture to Summary application allows users to upload audio or video lecture files and receive summaries of the content.

 ## Features